Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Added error tracking functionality and a setting to disable it.
 * Corrected missing icons for quick fixes.
 * Removed some unrequired preference pages.
+* Enumerations with many entries are now rendered as select widgets instead of radio widgets in property view.
+* Overhauled form-based property view, organising the properties into multiple tabs and sections.
+* Readded missing `minValue`/`maxValue` properties for integer fields to property view.
+* Removed the old tabular property view entirely.

 ### DSL / Modelling language changes